YottaDB/YDBDoc/MessageRecovery/errors.rst

 INSTFRZDEFER, Instance Freeze initiated by eeee error on region rrrrr deferred due to critical resource conflict.

-Run Time Information: eeee error encountered on region rrrrr triggered the Instance Freeze mechanism in an attempt to set the freeze, but couldn't do complete the freeze due to a critical resource conflict.
+Run Time Information: eeee error encountered on region rrrrr triggered the Instance Freeze mechanism in an attempt to set the freeze, but couldn't complete the freeze due to a critical resource conflict.
 Any process subsequently attempting an update will reattempt the freeze later until one succeeds or the error subsides.

 Action: None necessary.